 - Friction injuries.
 Foot deformities or improper footwear can cause excessive rubbing against the inside of a patient’s shoe, forming corns and calluses.
 We can examine your feet carefully and alleviate the pain and pressure on your skin from bone growths, bunions, and other irregularities.

 - Inflammation.
 The connective tissues of the foot absorb much of the body’s impact, and excessive walking and running may cause the tendons and ligaments below the leg to swell.
 Extreme pain along the inner side of the lower leg, ankle, or foot may be due to Posterior Tibial Tendonitis Dysfunction (PTTD), a condition where the tendon becomes strained due to overuse or over-pronation of the foot.

 - Nerve compression.
 Pain on the underside of the foot may be caused by tarsal tunnel syndrome, a condition where compression of the posterior tibial nerve causes the nerve to become inflamed.
 The earlier a patient seeks treatment for a foot problem, the more likely it is that he or she will benefit from non-invasive treatments—while those who wait to see a podiatrist may worsen to the point where surgery is recommended.

-Our Maryland podiatrists have offices in Germantown and Silver Spring, making it convenient for our patients to get the help they need as quickly and painlessly as possible.
+Our Maryland podiatrists have offices in Germantown and Silver Spring and our West Virginia podiatrists have an office in Greenbrier, making it convenient for our patients to get the help they need as quickly and painlessly as possible across the tri-state area.
 Call our office today at (301) 515-3338 or fill out our online contact form to learn more about our interventions and treatments.